G.A.R. Post: John Buford Post #89 Everett, WA

 Highest Rank: Pvt.

 William Hutchinson Black was born in Laughilly, Armagh County, Ireland.
-His birth date was April 30th.
-His birth year is noted as both 1845 and 1846, but document ally it appears to have been the latter.
+His birth date was April 30, 1845.
 As far as we know, he had no brothers, but at least three sisters, the names of two, Hanna and Jane, are documented.
 The names of his parents are not known.

 On 4/30/64, on his eighteenth birthday, William volunteered to serve in the U.S. Marine Corps for a period of four years.
 Interestingly enough, he enlisted not as William Black, but as William Hutchinson.
 Why the name deception is not known.
 At enlistment William was described as 5'7 1/4" tall, having black hair, brown eyes and a florid complexion.
 His employment at the time was listed as "clerk."